Paul Leidy

 Paul Leidy (November 13, 1813 – September 11, 1877) was a Democratic member of the U.S. House of Representatives from Pennsylvania, serving one term from 1857 to 1859.

 Biography

-Paul Leidy was born in Hemlock Township, Pennsylvania, son of John and Sarah (Girton) Leidy.
-His father died when Paul was in his teens and a guardian, Samuel Brugler, was appointed for him in 1831.
-He attended the common schools and apprenticed as a tailor at about age 16.
-He taught school in Danville, Pennsylvania, for several years beginning about 1838 and simultaneously, he studied law.
+Born in Hemlock Township, Pennsylvania on November 13, 1813, Paul Leidy was a son of John and Sarah (Girton) Leidy.
+His father died when Paul was in his teens; a guardian, Samuel Brugler, was appointed for him in 1831.
+He attended the common schools and apprenticed as a tailor at roughly the age of sixteen.

+He taught school in Danville, Pennsylvania, for several years beginning sometime around 1838 while also pursuing additional studies in law.

-He was admitted to the bar in 1837 and commenced practice in Danville.
+He was then admitted to the bar in 1837 and opened a law practice in Danville.
 His obituary states that, "He applied himself diligently to his chosen profession and built up a lucrative practice."

 He served as district attorney of Montour County, Pennsylvania from 1852 to 1857.

 Congress

 Leidy was elected as a Democrat to the Thirty-fifth Congress to fill the vacancy caused by the death of John G. Montgomery.
 During his term, congress was involved in the dispute regarding the admission of Kansas as a state, a topic on which Leidy addressed the House (30 March 1858).
 He was an unsuccessful candidate for reelection in 1858.